 The Head of Training is Julia Woodman BSc, PhD, MSTAT.
 Julia qualified from the Manchester Alexander Technique teacher training school in 2006.
 Since then she has had a busy practice teaching one-to-one, groups and in business.
 Julia brings a practical, professional and playful approach to teaching the Alexander Technique.
 Setting up an Alexander training school has been a long-standing ambition as she is passionate about bringing the benefits of the Technique to many more people.
 Julia’s background is in immunology research, followed by 20 years in biotech and medical communications.
 Since 2010 she has been active in research on the Alexander Technique, and is Chair of the STAT Research Group.
 Julia was a core member of the study team for the large randomised controlled clinical, trial, ATLAS.
 She has published widely for both academic and general audiences, and writes a monthly blog post.

 Students at EATS will benefit by learning from a wide range of additional experienced and talented teachers from throughout the UK, including:

 Sandra Riddell BA, PGDE, MSTAT

-Sandra is our Assistant Head of Training.
-She qualified from Cumbria Alexander Training School in 2005 following a career in health education.
+Sandra qualified from Cumbria Alexander Training School in 2005 following a career in health education.
 In addition to a successful one-to-one teaching practice in Edinburgh, she has delivered numerous group workshops and courses over the years.
 Her interest in functional anatomy and ‘body mapping’ inspires her teaching.
 Sandra finds the Alexander Technique wonderfully complements activities she enjoys, such as walking, chi-gung and meditation.

 Julia Roberts BSc, PhD, PGCE, MSTAT